RudjiGames/MTuner/README.md

 Build
 ======

-MTuner build system is based on [GENie](https://github.com/bkaradzic/GENie) and [build](https://github.com/milostosic/build) in order to dramatically simplify managing build configurations and dependencies.
+**MTuner** build system is based on [GENie](https://github.com/bkaradzic/GENie) and [build](https://github.com/milostosic/build) in order to dramatically simplify managing build configurations and dependencies.

-After cloning the repository and dependencies, here are the steps to build MTuner.
+After cloning the repository and dependencies, here are the steps to build *MTuner*.

 **MinGW**